hantash07/learning-notes/KotlinFlow/03 - StateFlow vs SharedFlow.md

 - Unlike `StateFlow`, which holds a single state, `SharedFlow` can emit **a stream of values**, and multiple collectors can observe and **receive these emissions in real time**.
 - All active collectors receive values
 - Unlike `StateFlow`, it doesn’t hold a default value
+- If you care about all emissions (new and previous), then use SharedFlow
 - Use case: Toasts/snackbars, Navigation events, and One-shot actions
 - Example:
 ```